darinlarimore/statamic-imagehotspots/README.md

 6. When selecting a new image click `Refresh Image` to load the new image into the field.

 ![Image Hot Spots Field](/fields.png)
+**Note:** Hotspots cannot be placed in the red border area to prevent breaking the page bounds at certain sizes.

 ### Front End Templating Example
 This example uses Tailwind, Alpine.js, and the X-anchor alpine.js plugin.